Support This Site

 Here is a great post by Bellies and Babies with more information.

-8 Responses to “Birth Tubs are Medical Devices?”
+8 thoughts on “Birth Tubs are Medical Devices?”

 Maybe they should come and seize my big bathtub out of my home too, then.
 I just gave birth to my 4th baby two weeks ago, and he was my first home and water-birth.
 The difference was amazing.
 Shhh….don’t tell them I used my OWN tub, though, otherwise I’ll be looking at a total bathroom deconstruction!